nephio-project/docs/content/en/docs/porch/package-variant.md

 description:
 ---

-## Why

 When deploying workloads across large fleets of clusters, it is often necessary to modify the workload configuration for a specific cluster.
 Additionally, those workloads may evolve over time with security or other patches that require updates.
-[Configuration as Data](config-as-data.md) in general and [Package Orchestration](package-orchestration.md) in particular can assist in this.
-However, they are still centered around manual, one-by-one hydration and configuration of a workload.
+[Configuration as Data](config-as-data.md) in general, and [Package Orchestration](package-orchestration.md) in particular, can assist in this.
+However, they are still centered around a manual, one-by-one hydration and configuration of a workload.

-This proposal introduces concepts and a set of resources for automating the creation and lifecycle management of package variants.
+This proposal introduces a number of concepts and a set of resources for automating the creation and lifecycle management of the package variants.
 These are designed to address several different dimensions of scalability:

-- Number of different workloads for a given cluster
+- the number of different workloads for a given cluster
-- Number of clusters across which those workloads are deployed
+- the number of clusters across which the workloads are deployed
-- Different types or characteristics of those clusters
+- the different types or characteristics of the clusters
-- Complexity of the organizations deploying those workloads
+- the complexity of the organizations deploying the workloads
-- Changes to those workloads over time
+- changes to those workloads over time

-## See Also
+For further information, see the following links:

 - [Package Orchestration](package-orchestration.md)
 - [#3347](https://github.com/GoogleContainerTools/kpt/issues/3347) Bulk package creation